- 1 Prime Movers and Different Forms of Energy Resources

 • Start-up and shutdown of the system

-Water from the River stream lines/ Ponds / Lakes:
+Water from the River Streams/Ponds/Lakes:

 Hydraulic turbines are devices that transform the kinetic energy of rivers into mechanical work at the shaft of the turbine.
-River water energy and tidal (wave) sea energy are both renewable sources of energy.
+River water energy and tidal (wave) energy are both renewable sources of energy.
 They are the products of a water circuit in nature, and they are gravitational in nature, respectively (tide energy).

 Hydraulic turbines are among the most ancient types of primary movers ever invented by man.
 Water serves as both the energy agent and the working fluid; in general, the kinetic energy of water is used.
 Wind turbines are identical to hydroelectric turbines, except that the kinetic energy of the wind air substitutes the kinetic energy of the water.
 Wind turbines, on the other hand, will be handled individually owing to the many differences between them.
 Hydraulic turbines are often used as prime movers, or motors, in their applications.